Warming up the home

 To make things even easier both the heating and hot water can be turned on and off from a smartphone app.

-Google has also raised temperatures by buying out Nest and offering the smart thermostat through Google Play store.
+Google has raised temperatures by buying out Nest and offering the smart thermostat through the Google Play store; the company also has a new Nest Cam for sale if you want to keep an eye on your house while you're away.

 Alongside living rooms, kitchens and heating, home security has also been revolutionised by smartphones.